 Syria has a history of religious tolerance.
 In cities, Jewish synagogues, numerous Christian churches, and some of the world’s oldest Muslim mosques exist as ancient reminders of this peaceful coexistence.
 Today, one’s religious background is given consideration in family law and both Muslim and Christian state holidays are followed.
 Schools provide separate religious education for people of different faiths, though Sunni and Shi’a Muslims are often taught together.

 The public accounts and perspectives of Alawites in Syria are generally partisan (either quite positive or negative).
 Power has been held by an Alawite family for almost 50 years.
 The current president of Syria—Bashar al-Assad—and his late father’s authoritarian rule has been widely regarded as oppressive and subjugating.
-The Assad family’s preference has been to favour the Alawiteand recruit the majority of state security roles and the army from fellow Alawites to ensure support.
+The Assad family’s preference has been to favour the Alawite and recruit the majority of state security roles and the army from fellow Alawites to ensure support.
 Many Syrians resent the Alawites for their involvement and support of the regime.
-Others feel pity for them as only about 10% of Alawites are in a position of power, while the remainder are mostly uneducated and live in poverty.
+Others may feel pity for them as only about 10% of Alawites are in a position of power, while the remainder commonly occupy underprivileged positions and often lack access to education opportunities.
 Around a third of Alawite young men have been killed in the Syrian Civil War.

 The Druze faith is religion that combines beliefs of the Abrahamic faiths - Islam, Judaism and Christianity.
 However, it varies from conventional Islam in that it does not follow the practice of the Five Pillars of Islam.
 Druze people do not fast during Ramadan or necessarily make the pilgrimage to Mecca, and they also incorporate some different philosophical elements into their beliefs.